You will learn: how to create and run a basic ArcGIS Pro solution configuration.

 Double-click your new desktop shortcut to start Pro and your configuration.
 You should see your custom splash screen and start page appear.
 You have now seen how a configuration file is normally started.
 Close ArcGIS Pro.

-Check out and compare with our completed solution project.
+Compare your solution with our completed solution project.

 Download and try the two Pro SDK configuration community samples, which are full, ready-to-run Visual Studio solutions, each with basic walk-through information: